Top 20 security awareness posters with messages that STICK

 Everybody wants this pandemic to end — that’s a given — and a lot of people need financial or health relief now.
 But remember: if the offer sounds too good to be true, it probably is!
 Check out this poster for some commonly-spotted COVID-19 scams and protect yourself from racing into an even worse situation.

 With employees working from home and new hires coming on via unconventional ramp-ups, the possibility for insider threats are as strong as ever, maybe even moreso.
 If you think something’s amiss in your company, check these common red flags to make sure there isn’t an enemy within.

-“Top 9 Indicators of Business Email Compromise (BEC)”
+“Top nine indicators of Business Email Compromise (BEC)”

 If your supervisor tells you he needs your time-off sheets from the past six months, that probably wouldn’t arouse much suspicion.
 But what if the head of the company emails you to say that he needs you to deposit several million dollars in an unverified bank account?
 It may be scary to push back against what seems to be a person in great authority, but as you can see in this poster, there are ways to tell if that request really is what it seems to be.
 Ask questions, get the answer directly from the person, and double-check everything.
 The fate of the company, its reputation, and even your job could be on the line!